The NIJ-sponsored Sensors and Surveillance Technology Working Group has completed a market survey of through-the-wall sensor technologies.

 Refinements in technology and policy have overcome many barriers posed by earlier versions, which were often costly, had to be placed near or directly up against the wall, or were approved for use by the military but not law enforcement.

-Read the 2007 NIJ Journal article "Through-the-Wall Surveillance: A New Technology for Saving Lives."
+Read an NIJ Journal article, "Through-the-Wall Surveillance: A New Technology for Saving Lives."

 Standoff Through-the-Wall Device Approved for Law Enforcement Use